-It’s good to see that you know that GMOs are subjected to government review, because some people believe there is no regulatory oversight of these crops.
+It’s good to see that you know GMOs are subjected to government review, because some people believe there is no regulatory oversight of these crops.

 I am not sure how the rumor got started that government oversight for GMOs is lax or nonexistent, because nothing could be further from the truth.
 These crops are subjected to more testing than any other new crop variety, and, as a result, we know more about this set of crops than any of the other crops that plant breeders have developed (and we've eaten!) over the past few centuries.

-In the US, GM crops are subjected to regulatory review by at least two, and sometimes three, federal agencies: the FDA, USDA and EPA.
+In the United States, GM crops are subjected to regulatory review by at least two, and sometimes three, federal agencies: the Food and Drug Administration (FDA), the U.S. Department of Agriculture (USDA) and the Environmental Protection Agency (EPA).
 FDA is responsible for assessing the safety of any GM crop used for food or animal feed, and USDA assesses the crop’s potential impacts on the environment and agriculture.
-If the GMO has been modified to provide resistance to pests that would like to eat the crop before we can―e.g., insects and plant pathogens, then EPA also assesses the environmental and food safety of the new substance produced by the plant that provides the pest resistance trait.
-The most familiar examples of GM pest resistant crops are the “Bt crops.”
-These crops contain a gene from the bacteria Bacillus thuringiensis, which is the active ingredient in microbial sprays used by organic farmers and many home gardeners to control certain insect pests. http://www.epa.gov/agriculture/tbio.html#Microbial pesticides
+If the GMO has been modified to provide resistance to pests that would like to eat the crop before we can―e.g., insects and plant pathogens―then EPA also assesses the environmental and food safety of the new substance produced by the plant that provides the pest-resistance trait.
+The most familiar examples of GM pest-resistant crops are Bt crops.
+These crops contain a gene from the bacteria Bacillus thuringiensis, which is the active ingredient in microbial sprays used by organic farmers and many home gardeners to control certain insect pests.

-The field trial stage lasts a number of years, and every year the crop developer needs an okay from USDA for the field trials.
-If 1) the crop has a pest resistance trait, and 2) the field trial is larger than 10 acres, then EPA must also approve it.
+The field trial stage lasts a number of years, and every year, the crop developer needs an okay from USDA for the field trials.
+If 1) the crop has a pest-resistance trait and 2) the field trial is larger than 10 acres, then EPA must also approve it.

 The field trials serve a number of important objectives.
 First of all, they let the developer know if the new gene works as intended and if the GM crop performs as well as comparable non-GM varieties under a range of growing conditions.
 Field trials also allow the developer to collect information that they will need for final regulatory approval.
-They study the crop’s potential environmental impacts, and they collect crop material from a number of locations and analyze it to ensure the GM crop has a nutritional and food safety profile that is comparable to a non-GM comparator.
+They study the crop’s potential environmental impacts, and they collect crop material from a number of locations and analyze it to ensure the GM crop has a nutritional and food safety profile that is comparable to that of a non-GM comparator.

 You are probably interested in the specific types of information reviewed by the agencies to evaluate a GM crop’s safety for food, feed and the environment.

-With respect to potential environmental impacts, they evaluate potential negative effects on a variety of potential “non-target organisms” (e.g., fish, birds, honeybees, ladybugs, parasitic wasps, lacewings, springtails, aquatic insects and earthworms), the soil microbial community, soil quality, biological diversity and populations of endangered or threatened species.
+With respect to potential environmental impacts, they evaluate potential negative effects on a variety of potential “nontarget organisms” (e.g., fish, birds, honeybees, ladybugs, parasitic wasps, lacewings, springtails, aquatic insects and earthworms), the soil microbial community, soil quality, biological diversity and populations of endangered or threatened species.
 They also look at the possibility of gene flow to wild relatives and, if gene flow is possible, its potential environmental impacts.
 They study how rapidly the plants degrade in the environment to determine possible exposure levels and evaluate the crop’s potential for weediness.
 They also look at how the GM crop may affect the use of agricultural chemicals.